devmedeiros/devmedeiros.github.io/content/post/2022-04-29-ux-power-bi-dashboards.en.md

 {{< figure src="https://raw.githubusercontent.com/devmedeiros/Alura-Challenge-BI-2/main/Alura%20Food/Alura%20Food.png" title="Background made in Figma" alt=" In the image you can read the text: Overview of Indian Restaurants Market Dev_Medeiros City Restaurant Accepts Reservations? % of Restaurants with Online Delivery Average Rating Average Price per Person Total Restaurants 5 Cities with the most Restaurants 5 Most Popular Cuisine">}}

-You can check out more Power BI Dashboards I made for Alura Challenge: [Alura Films](/post/2022-02-17-alura-films-powerbi), [Alura Skimo](/post/2022-03-08-alura-skimo-powerbi), and [Alura Food](/post/2022-02-26-alura-food-powerbi).
+You can check out more [Power BI Dashboards](/post/alura-challenge-bi-2) I made for Alura Challenge BI.

 ## Figures and Icons